ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 contentPreview="False.
 Fee tips/MEV are credited to a non-staking account controlled by the validator, available immediately.">
 This may seem counterintuitive to the above note that withdrawals are not enabled til the Shanghai upgrade, but validators DO have immediate access to the fee rewards/MEV earned during block proposals.

 The protocol issues ETH as a reward to validators for contributing to consensus.
-The validator nominates an account to receive the newly issued ETH, where a validator has a unique address that holds its staked ETH and protocol rewards.
+The consensus layer accounts for the newly issued ETH, where a validator has a unique address that holds its staked ETH and protocol rewards.
 This ETH is locked until Shanghai.

 ETH on the execution layer is accounted for separately from the consensus layer.
 When users execute transactions on Ethereum Mainnet, ETH must be paid to cover the gas, including a tip to the validator.
 This ETH is already on the execution layer, is NOT being newly issued by the protocol, and is available to the validator immediately (given a proper `fee recipient` address is provided to the client software).
 </ExpandableCard>